cjhopp/Thesis-test/figures/Nga_S_cum_flow_rates/caption.md

-\label{Figure5} Cumulative detections for all southern Ngatamariki templates against flow rates for all Ngatamariki injection wells.
+\label{Figure5} Cumulative detections for all southern Ngatamariki templates against injection rates for all Ngatamariki injection wells.